 Customer Journey Analytics is the Bridge Between Customer Behaviors and Business Outcomes

 Companies have traditionally looked to improve customer experience by focusing on particular touch points.
 This often leads to misleading results as customers could rate an individual interaction highly yet be unhappy over the course of an entire journey.

-Customer journeys are at the core of customer experience, as customers interact with companies across touchpoints, channels, and over time.
+Customer journeys are at the core of customer experience, as customers engage with enterprises across touchpoints, channels and over time.
 Only by looking at a customer journey in its entirety across channels and over time can real pain points—and therefore opportunities for positive change—become visible.

 A recent McKinsey study found that “performance on journeys is substantially more strongly correlated with customer satisfaction than performance on touchpoints—and performance on journeys is significantly more strongly correlated with business outcomes such as revenue, churn, and repeat purchase.”
 Customer journey analytics is therefore essential to understand, prioritize, improve and measure customer experience and show its impact on revenue.

-Customer journey analytics can pinpoint the drivers of customer satisfaction in a way that traditional analytics can not.
-It can provide quantitative key performance indicators (KPIs) along the paths that your most satisfied customers take, as they interact with your brand across channels and over time.
+Customer journey analytics platforms help enterprise teams pinpoint the drivers of customer satisfaction in a way that traditional analytics can not.
+It can provide quantitative key performance indicators (KPIs) along the paths that your most satisfied customers take, as they interact with your organization across channels and over time.

-Use Journey Analytics to Optimize Communication Channels and Orchestrate Cross-Channel Engagement
+Use Journey Analytics to Orchestrate Personalized Customer Journeys

 A global financial services institution uses Pointillist to identify high-impact CX issues and orchestrate proactive cross-channel customer engagement to improve NPS.